preludetech/tutorial-getting-git/tutorial/08-github.md

 When you try to execute the `git push` command, you will be asked to authenticate with your Github username and password.

 Once all the commands have been executed successfully, move forward.
+But if you get any errors you can't solve, please ask for help!

 ## Exploring Github